cockroachdb/docs/cockroachcloud/client-certs-dedicated.md

     max_ttl=48h
     ~~~

-1. Create PKI authentication credentials (a private key and public certificate) for a root user.
+1. Create a PKI private key and public certificate for the `root` user.

     {{site.data.alerts.callout_info}}
     CockroachDB takes the name of the SQL user to be authenticated from the `common_name` field.